MicrosoftDocs/mesh-docs/mesh/events-guide/customize-event.md

 > [!IMPORTANT]
 > You **must add the artifacts to the Control Panel** and **save** before starting your event.

 Use the **Control Panel** to prepare your artifacts to be used during an event.
-Like having a technical booth for theatrical technicians, it's designed to give the Event Producer the ability to orchestrate a performance in real time.
+Like having a technical booth for theatrical technicians, it's designed to give the organizer the ability to orchestrate a performance in real time.

 1. Once you're satisfied with your artifact, open the **Control Panel**.